julul/softcom_simap/README.md

 $ cd models
 $ python3 tfidf_models.py 'fold1' 'LogisticRegression'
 ```
-After a while press  `Ctrl + c`.
+After a while press  `Ctrl + c`, `Ctrl + d`or `Ctrl + \` to stop the process.
+You can also pause with `Ctrl + z` and then continue with `fg`.
-Then return the best tuning results
+Return the best tuning results of first fold with following command.

 ```
 $ python3 tfidf_models.py 'fold1results' 'LogisticRegression'
 ```
 Run second fold and let it reach its end.
-At the end it will output the results
+At the end it will output the results.

 ```
 $ python3 tfidf_models.py 'fold2' 'LogisticRegression'